 In this article

 Porting lets you take your existing mortgage rate to a new property when you move.
-If you need to borrow more, all six major UK lenders allow it alongside the port — the original balance keeps its rate, and the additional borrowing sits on a separate part at the current market rate.
+If you need to borrow more, most major UK lenders allow it alongside the port — the original balance keeps its rate, and the additional borrowing sits on a separate part at the current market rate.
 Affordability is reassessed in full.
-Policies on time windows, maximum LTV, and minimum top-up amounts differ between lenders.
+Policies on time windows, maximum LTV, and minimum top-up amounts differ between lenders and change regularly.

 Enter your balance, rate, ERC and any top-up to see your saving instantly — no signup, no fees.